lardcheng/Portfolio/README.md

 # Portfolio
-My SQL Projects

 Hi there!
-Welcome to my portfolio where I try to showcase all of my SQL projects and codes.
+Welcome to my portfolio where I try to showcase all of my projects, SQL codes, and dashboards.

 If you haven't already, please feel free to also check out my Notion Project Portfolio, where I showcase my data visualization projects!